open-edge-platform/model_api/README.md

 ## Introduction

 Model API is a set of wrapper classes for particular tasks and model architectures, simplifying data preprocess and postprocess as well as routine procedures (model loading, asynchronous execution, etc.).
-It is aimed at simplifying end-to-end model inference for different deployment scenarios, including local execution and serving.
+It is aimed at simplifying end-to-end model inference.
 The Model API is based on the OpenVINO inference API.

 ## How it works